ChiefmonkeyArt/open-source-art/README.md

 # open-source-art
+I am going to be realeasing all of my artwork going forward as free open source.

 This is a collection of all the source files for my laser cut bitcoin and nostr artwork.

 ## Value 4 Value